msindwan/msindwan.github.io/README.md

 ### Logos

-Third-party software logos including Python, NodeJS, MongoDB, React, Flux, and HTML5 express the author's usage of the technology with respect to his experience and not for any claim on attribution or ownership.
+Third-party software logos including Python, Android, React, Flux, HTML5, and NodeJS express the author's usage of the technology with respect to his experience and not for any claim on attribution or ownership.

 * [Python](https://www.python.org/community/logos/)